danrs/sensor_db/README.md

 noted and the sensor ignored (analog sensors can't be ignored as there's no way to tell if they are connected).

+### Changing database settings
+If you need to modify the database connection settings, see the file db_config.py.

 Written by Daniel Smith for UNSW Australia and LaTrobe University.
 MIT license and all text above must be included in any redistribution